glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_modified.md

 Switch back to the `scenario_bank.entity.json` file.
 In the `External scenes` section of the `Metadata` tab click the `Add an entry` button.
 Paste the `[assembly:/_pro/scenes/missions/greedy/mission_raccoon/scenario_raccoon.brick].pc_entitytype` value and press the `Continue` button.

+Switch to the `Tree` tab.

+You will see a node called `Scenario_Empty`.
+Click on that and rename it to `Scenario_Bank`.

+Expand the `Scenario_Bank` node and you will see the scenario template structure.

 Press the save button.

 Let's deploy the mod and see what happens.

 ## Adding new entities to the mission
-If you switch to the `Tree` tab and expand the `Scenario_Empty` node, you will see the scenario template structure.
 ![scenario_tree_view.png](resources/scenario_tree_view.png)
 This is where you can add any new entities for your mission.

 ## Removing entities from the original scenario
+To remove entities from the original scenario, let's switch back to the `[assembly:/_pro/scenes/missions/greedy/mission_raccoon/scenario_raccoon.brick].pc_entitytype` file in GlacierKit.

+Switch to the `Tree` tab.
+Here you can see the scenario structure for the Golden Handshake mission.
+Let's try deleting an NPC.